This is the world’s worst airport

 The 80-year-old Fodor’s Travel airport guide has a definitive and destructive verdict: LAX is the very worst airport in the world.
-It’s so supremely bad that there’s not even a runner up (anyone who has traveled through NYC’s airports will probably disagree).
+It’s so supremely bad that there’s not even a runner-up (anyone who has traveled through NYC’s airports will probably disagree).

 The venerable publication says that the most important feature of an airport is how fast you can get in or out.
 And by that crucial standard, LAX is insanely bad: